 - Profit can be of two types – gross profits (close to operating profit) and net profit (including the incomes from other sources).
 Revenue can also be of two types – operating revenue (revenue earned from the operations of the organization) and non-operating revenue (revenue earned from other sources).

 - Both profit and revenue can be found in the income statementThe Income StatementThe income statement is one of the company's financial reports that summarizes all of the company's revenues and expenses over time in order to determine the company's profit or loss and measure its business activity over time based on user requirements..
 If one understands the income statement well, understanding them would be quite easy.

 |Meaning||It is the amount left after deducting the expenses from the revenue.||Revenue is the product of the number of goods sold and the selling price per unit.
 We can also include other incomes as part of the revenue.|

 |Equation||Profit = Revenue – Expenses||Revenue = No. of units sold * Selling price per unit|

-Revenue vs Profit both is direct indicators of where a company is traversing toward.
+Both are direct indicators of where a company is traversing.

-This has a been a guide to the top differences between Revenue vs Profit.
-Here we also discuss the Net Profit and Revenue differences with examples, infographics, and comparison table.
+This has been a guide to Revenue vs. Profit.
+Here we discuss the top differences between them along with infographics and comparison table.
 You may also have a look at the following articles for gaining further knowledge in Accounting –